 On the 21st August 1996, the Healthcare Insurance Portability and Accountability Act (HIPAA) was signed into law.
-The purpose of the legislation was to “improve the portability and accountability of health insurance coverage” for anyone going between jobs.
-The act also focused on reduced waste, fraud and abuse in the health sector.
+The purpose of the legislation was to “improve the portability and accountability of health insurance coverage” for anyone between jobs.
+The act also focused on reducing waste, fraud and abuse in the healthcare sector.

 While not part of the original legislation in 1996, HIPAA became the vehicle that was used to improve the privacy and security of healthcare data, especially with regards to the transition from hard copies of medical data to computer databases.
-This had huge, unforeseen consequences, requiring the creation of the Health Information Technology for Economic and Clinical Health Act (HITECH) In 2009.
-This also lead to the Meaningful Use program which incentivized healthcare providers to adopt electronic medical records.
+This had huge, unforeseen consequences, requiring the creation of the Health Information Technology for Economic and Clinical Health (HITECH) Act in 2009.
+This led to the creation of the Meaningful Use program which incentivized healthcare providers to adopt electronic medical records.

-Shortly after HIPAA was enacted, the Department of Health and Human Services began devising the Privacy Rule.
-It came into effect in 2003.
-Importantly, it provided a definition of “Protected Health Information (PHI) as “any information held by a covered entity which concerns health status, the provision of healthcare, or payment for healthcare that can be linked to an individual”.
+Shortly after HIPAA was enacted, the Department of Health and Human Services began devising the Privacy Rule, which became enforceable on April 14, 2003.
+The Privacy Rule defined the term “Protected Health Information” (PHI) as “any information held by a covered entity which concerns health status, the provision of healthcare, or payment for healthcare that can be linked to an individual”.

-The Privacy Rule also instructs so called “covered entities” (CEs) on how best to maintain the integrity of private data and stipulates the allowable uses and disclosures of identifiable health information.
-The Privacy rule also gave patients new rights over their healthcare data, including the right to obtain a copy of their health records, the right to amend healthcare records to correct errors, and the right to prevent details of private healthcare treatments to health insurers.
+The Privacy Rule instructs “covered entities” (CEs) on how best to maintain the integrity of private data and stipulates the allowable uses and disclosures of identifiable health information.
+The Privacy rule also gave patients new rights over their healthcare data, including the right to obtain a copy of their health records, the right to amend healthcare records to correct errors, and the right to prevent details of private healthcare treatments from being disclosed to health insurers.

-Administrative safeguards are there to ensure that the CE has clear policies and procedures in place to comply with HIPAA.
-Physical safeguards protect the locations where hardware containing the ePHI is stored.
-Finally, technical safeguards are there to protect ePHI when it is transferred between devices.
+Administrative safeguards require CEs to have clear policies and procedures covering the security of healthcare data.
+Physical safeguards protect the locations where hardware containing ePHI is stored, and technical safeguards protect stored ePHI and ensure it is protected in transit.

-In 2013, the most recent addition to HIPAA came into law – the Final Omnibus Rule.
+In 2013, the most recent addition to HIPAA came into law – the Omnibus Final Rule.
 Though it did add much in the way of new legislation, it served to tighten up the language of HIPAA and addressed many gaps in the original laws.
-For example, it added stipulated that under HITECH all messages sent within or outside the CE’s firewall must be securely encrypted.
+For example, the Omnibus Final Rule stipulated that under HITECH requirements, all messages sent outside the CE’s firewall must be encrypted.

-The original HIPAA legislation was vague in its definitions, which the omnibus rule sought to rectify.
+The original HIPAA legislation was vague in its definitions, which the Omnibus Final Rule rectified.
 For example, the definition of “workforce” was changed to make it clear that the term includes employees, volunteers, trainees, and other persons whose conduct, in the performance of work for a covered entity or Business Associate, is under the direct control of the covered entity or Business Associate.

-The Final Omnibus Rule also amended the Privacy and Security Rules.
-Patient records were then allowed to be held indefinitely, rather than the fifty years previously stipulated under the rule.
-New penalties were added under the Breach Notification Rule.
+The Omnibus Final Rule also amended the Privacy and Security Rules.
+Patient records allowed to be held indefinitely, rather than the fifty years.
+The HITECH Act also increased the penalties for HIPAA violations to encourage compliance with HIPAA Rules.

-The deadline for the United States to use Clinical Modification ICD-10-CM for diagnosis coding and Procedure Coding System ICD-10-PCA for inpatient hospital procedure coding was set for October 2015.
-All HIPAA covered entities must use ICD-10-CM.
-Another requirement is these of EDI Version 5010.
+The deadline for the using Clinical Modification ICD-10-CM for diagnosis coding and Procedure Coding System ICD-10-PCA for inpatient hospital procedure coding was set for October 2015.

-To ensure that CEs were complying with HIPAA regulations the OCR began conducting compliance audits in 2011.
+To ensure that CEs were complying with HIPAA regulations OCR began conducting compliance audits in 2011.
 The first phase of audits, which were completed in 2012, revealed many HIPAA covered entities were not in compliance with all aspects of HIPAA Rules.
 Many breaches of the Privacy Rule, Security Rule and the Breach Notification Rules were recorded.
-The OCR was relatively lenient after this initial round, though it can be expected that this will not happen in the future.
+OCR has since issued further guidance to help healthcare organizations improve their compliance programs.